David Grabiner is one of the lucky few in the United States who can say he has competed in an international Olympiad this year and won a gold medal.

 Grabiner and five other young Americans were chosen to represent the United States from about 300,000 high school students who took three qualifying exams.

-"The best thing . . . was the opportunity to meet all the people," said Grabiner, who has since returned home.
+"The best thing . . . was the opportunity to meet all the people," said Grabiner, who returned to his Claremont home last weekend.

 For Grabiner, forming bonds with other young mathematicians is important to his goal of becoming a mathematics professor.